Sports and water sports

-- Cyclists are permitted to ride next to each other, in two lines, but should always keep as far to the right of the road as possible.
+- Cyclists are permitted to ride next to each other, two by two, but should always keep as far to the right of the road as possible.
+It is not permitted on dual carriageways with limited visibility or when it may lead to congestion.

-- It is mandatory to use approved lighting on the bike at night, in tunnels or in sections marked with the tunnel sign.
-Also, on intercity roads cyclists must wear some item of reflective clothing that makes them visible from a distance of 150 metres.
+- The use of approved lighting on the bike when riding at night, in tunnels or in sections affected by the tunnel signal, is mandatory.
+Also, on intercity motorways, cyclists must wear some reflective clothing that permits making them visible from a distance of 150 metres.

-- What documentation is required to sail in Spain?
+- What documentation do you need to sail in Spain?

-In Spain you need a captain's licence to sail a recreational craft in the case of sailing vessels more than 5 metres in length, and engine-powered boats over 4 metres long and with over 11.03 kilowatts of power.
+In Spain, you need a captain’s licence to sail more than two miles from the port in a recreational craft in the case of sailing vessels more than 6 metres in length, and engine-powered boats over 5 metres long and with over 11.26 kilowatts of power.
 In addition, it is necessary to have a captain's licence for the handling of any watercraft (except for rented vessels in certain circuits).
 For citizens of countries outside the European Union, a certified copy of their captain's licence may be required, which must be requested at the consulate.
+In all cases, the driver of the boat must be at least 18 years of age.

-If you are sailing your own boat, when entering port you must present documentation corresponding to the country of registration and flag showing proof of ownership, in addition to compulsory insurance.
-In the event that the authorities find the presence on the vessel of elements which affect maritime safety or the environment, you may be prevented from anchoring, leaving or entering the port.
+If you’re sailing your own boat, when entering port you must present documentation corresponding to the country of registration and flag, show proof of ownership and also compulsory insurance.
+In the event that the authorities find the presence of elements that affect maritime safety or the environment on the vessel, you may be prevented from anchoring, leaving or entering the port.

 To rent a boat, if the captain's licence was not obtained in Spain, you must present an authorisation from the appropriate Harbour Master’s Office stating that the powers granted are the same as in the foreign licence.
 This authorisation may be requested in person or at the boat rental company.
 The procedure is normally very quick, as the Harbour Master's offices have a list of equivalencies of the certificates.
 The boat documentation will be provided by the rental company.